TheAaronCovington/ZLFN/docs/Unified_SharedData_UX_UI_Plan.md

 - Imported JSON → convert into `SharedArgument[]` and hydrate lazily.

 ### Cross-View Synchronization
-- One global dropdown (`ArgumentSelector`) in the main toolbar controls `selectedArgumentId` across ZLFN/STN/ATN.
+- One global dropdown (`ArgumentSelector`) in the main toolbar controls `selectedArgumentId` across ZLFN/ATN.
 - View renderers read from the same `UnifiedData`:
   - ZLFN: `getZlfnGraphFor(selectedArgumentId)`
-  - STN: `getAstFor(selectedArgumentId)`
   - ATN: `getAtnDataFor(selectedArgumentId)`
 - Persistence: `selectedArgumentId` and `activeSource` saved to localStorage; optional `?arg=<id>` URL param.

-### JSON Import Normalization (ZLFN/STN/ATN Compatibility)
+### JSON Import Normalization (ZLFN/ATN Compatibility)
-To accept the generalized JSON structure and make it work across all three views without schema drift, we apply a non-destructive normalization layer at import time (in the shared import pipeline before data reaches the views).
+To accept the generalized JSON structure and make it work across both views without schema drift, we apply a non-destructive normalization layer at import time (in the shared import pipeline before data reaches the views).

 Field mappings and defaults:
 - Dependencies (edges)